 6.3.1.
-This Commission vide Order dated 22.09.2020 passed in the case of M/s.
+The Commission vide Order dated 22.09.2020 passed in the case of M/s.
 Arulmozhi Spinning Mills Pvt.
 Ltd. Vs. The Superintending Engineer and others (DRP No.67 of 2014) has categorically held that payment of unutilized banked energy and collection of Cross Subsidy Surcharges are two different issues which cannot be interlinked as they operate on different spheres.
 This Commission further observed that it would not be appropriate for the Distribution Licensee to withhold the payment due on the unutilized banked energy to the Generator on the ground of non-payment of cross subsidy surcharges.
 The above order passed by this Commission later on came to be affirmed by the Hon'ble APTEL vide Order dated 26.05.2022 passed in Appeal No.56 of 2022.

 6.3.2.
 In the backdrop of the Order dated 22.09.2020 passed in DRP No.67 of 2014, this Commission hereby hold that the respondent is entitled for payment on the unutilized banked energy as contended in its counter affidavit.
-The respondent in its counter affidavit has quantified the amount payable by it to the petitioner towards CSS.
-But the figures set out by the petitioner in the rejoinder with regard to CSS do not match.
-However, this being a petition for a declaration relief, we are not going into the same and confine ourselves to declaration alone.
+The respondent in its counter affidavit has quantified the amount payable by it to the petitioner towards CSS and the petitioner has, in turn, set out a different figure towards claims on CSS.
+However, we cannot go into the discrepancy as the present petition is only for a declaration relief.
 In the rejoinder filed by the petitioner, the calculation tabulated in the counter affidavit in regard to payment on unutilized banked energy is neither admitted nor denied.
 However this issue, in the considered opinion of this Commission, can be resolved by the petitioner and the respondent through reconciliation and deliberation across the table.

 6.3.3.
-On a conspectus evaluation of all facts and circumstances emanating from the material records in the light of the settled principles of law governing the subject, this Commission decides that the petitioner is entitled to an order of declaration as prayed for in the petition in respect of the Financial Years 2016-2017 and 2017-2018.
-However, in the light of the categorical admission made by the petitioner in its rejoinder that the respondent had fulfilled the "ownership" and "consumption" criteria in respect of the FYs 2015-2016 and 2018-2019, this Commission decide that the petitioner is not entitled to the declaratory relief for that period.
-Accordingly, this point is decided.
+On a conspectus evaluation of all facts and circumstances emanating from the material records in the light of the settled principles of law governing the subject, this Commission decides that the petitioner is entitled to an order of declaration as prayed for.
+Accordingly this point is decided.